Guide

 Chart and drawing tools

 The chart in Watchlist.top is not only a place to watch candles.
 It is also a working area where you switch timeframes, compare bars and candles, draw zones and notes, move saved figures, and keep visual context for the next session.
-This section explains which controls change only the current view and which actions are saved with the coin.
+Some controls change only the current view, while drawings and selected indicator settings can stay attached to the coin.

 What this section covers